tomhaydenss/hayden-probe/README.md

     $ bundle exec bin/hayden-probe surface -x=5 -y=5

-    A surface with 5 rows and 5 lines has been created
+    A surface with 5 columns and 5 rows has been created

 The next step is to inform the probe's position represented by coordinates X and Y and also by direction that means for which side the probe is facing to (north, south, east or weast).